Recovery beyond separation

 Not talking to your child (ren) is a serious misstep in the long term.
 Stumbling about is not an effective parenting strategy.
 As parents, you want to mitigate their fears, insecurity and uncertainty as best as you can.

 “This is your opportunity to be the parent you wish to be at a time when you may feel like a failure as a parent.
-It is the first and most important step toward family renewal for your changing family”!
-(Kids n Dad)
+It is the first and most important step toward family renewal for your changing family”! – Barry Lillie, found, Kids ‘n’ Dad

 At the worst of times, each parent must keep in mind the twin concepts of no-fault divorce and family renewal.
 The first supports parents in achieving the goal to discover the ever-elusive calm from the chaos of emotions that are swirling inside each parent.